joAschauer/swe2hs_paper_figures/README.md

 Aschauer, J., Michel, A., Jonas, T., & Marty, C. (2023).
 An empirical model to calculate snow depth from daily snow water equivalent: SWE2HS 1.0.
 Geoscientific Model Development.

-To recreate the figures, clone the repository and install the requirements from `requirements.txt` by running
+To recreate the figures, clone the repository, navigate to the cloned folder and install the requirements from `requirements.txt` by running

 ```
-pip install reqirements.txt
+pip install -r reqirements.txt
 ```

 Additionally, a working latex installation is required because some labels in the figures are rendered by latex.